Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

 for the quotient stack $ \cX = [X/G], $ which is the $ G $-equivariant Chern character map

-for the $ G $-scheme $ X $. \end{rmk} Lemma \ref{lem_twisting_morphism} immediately implies the following \begin{lem} The twisted Chern character map $ \ch^{\rho_g}: K^0(\cX) \to A(\cX)_\CC $ is a ring homomorphism and becomes a $ \CC $-algebra isomorphism after tensored with $ \CC $. \end{lem} \begin{ex} Consider the classifying stack $ BG $ for a finite group $ G. $ Then $ K^0(BG) = K(BG) $ is the representation ring $ R(G). $ Take an element $ g $ in the center of $ G. $ Let's compute the twisted Chern character
+for the $ G $-scheme $ X $. \end{rmk} Lemma \ref{lem_twisting_morphism} immediately implies the following: \begin{lem} The twisted Chern character map $ \ch^{\rho_g}: K^0(\cX) \to A(\cX)_\CC $ is a ring homomorphism. \end{lem} \begin{ex} Consider the classifying stack $ BG $ for a finite group $ G. $ Then $ K^0(BG) = K(BG) $ is the representation ring $ R(G). $ Take an element $ g $ in the center of $ G. $ Let's compute the $ g $-twisted Chern character

 A representation $ \phi: G \to \GL(V) $ of $ G $ on a vector space $ V $ decomposes as

 with subrepresentations $ \phi_\lambda: G \to \GL(V_\lambda), $ so we have a twisting morphism

 The Chern character map $ \ch: R(G)_\CC \to \CC $ is a linear extension of the rank map, i.e., for a virtual representation $ \sum_i a_i \vphi_i $ of $ G $ where $ a_i \in \CC $ and representation $ \vphi_i: G \to \GL(V_i) $, we have